Docs

 boolean

 ⚠️ Deprecated: Using canonizeResults can result in memory leaks so we generally do not recommend using this option anymore.
-A future version of will contain a similar feature without the risk of memory leaks.
+A future version of Apollo Client will contain a similar feature without the risk of memory leaks.

 If true, result objects read from the cache will be canonized, which means deeply-equal objects will also be === (literally the same object), allowing much more efficient comparison of past/present results.